ptoche/piketty/slidify/lectures/Chapter 09/index.md

 ### Data in Emerging Economies

 - Historical sources are rare in poorer countries.
-- Britain introduced a progressive income tax at home in 1909 and later in some of its colonies: South Africa in 1913, India (including Pakistan and Bangladesh) in 1922.
+- The United Kindom introduced a progressive income tax at home in 1909 and later in some of its colonies: South Africa in 1913, India (including Pakistan and Bangladesh) in 1922.
 - The Netherlands introduced an income tax in Indonesia in 1920.
 - The income tax in less developed countries generally applies to only a small minority of the population.
 - India stopped publishing detailed income tax data in the early 2000s.